akerdi/cpp_compiler/README.md

 - [ ] Letter match regex enable
 - [ ] Number match regex enable
+- [ ] Load the file separated by \n, not by 4096 bytes
 - [x] Error type return

 ## Other Language